newchuyalong/libgdx-learning/Gradle-on-the-Commandline.md

 #### Running the ios project
 `./gradlew ios:launchIPhoneSimulator`

 `./gradlew ios:launchIPadSimulator`

 `./gradlew ios:launchIOSDevice`

-The last command will launch your ios project on a connected iDevice, provided it is provisioned.
+The first two commands will launch your app on an iPhone or iPad simualtor, the last command will launch your ios project on a connected iDevice, provided it is provisioned.
 Please refer to Apple's docs on how to provision a device.

 ### Packaging from the command line
 TBD